Tuesday, September 17, 2024

 https://granvilleisland.com/news/transportation-updates-on-granville-bridge-city-of-vancouver

 Unfortunately, the 8 lane Granville_Street_Bridge_(1954) wasn't designed to have a lower level.
 That wasn't the case with the 12 lane Ship+Canal+Bridge in Seattle.
-The Vancouver bridge was never connected to a freeway, where as the Seattle bridge was.
+Fortunately, the Vancouver bridge was never connected to a city freeway, where as the Seattle bridge was.
+Vancouver should have opted for a better major street & bridge arrangement.